nerdflu/goldcoastmakeupartist/index.md

-## The Best Mobile Makeup Artist on the Gold Coast
+## Top Mobile Makeup Artists on the Gold Coast

 Want to look amazing on your special day?
 Looking for a reliable, friendly and talented makeup artist on the Gold Coast?
 Well, take a deep breath and relax because this special human won't only make you feel amazing and cared for, but she will help you look gorgeous on your big day and fill your cup with confidence.